 - Awol Stowe: Sister property with A-frame cabins and a cedar hot tub.
 We got a chance to go inside one and it’s beautiful.

-- A-frame Airbnb: If you’re a cabin girl, you’ll love this adorable chalet a-frame near Stowe on Airbnb.
+- A-Frame Airbnb near Stowe: If you’re a cabin girl, you’ll love this adorable chalet near Stowe.

 Stop 6: Woodstock, Vermont

 We didn’t stay overnight here, but I would next time.
-Woodstock is one of the most beautiful and charming towns in New England.
+Woodstock is one of the most beautiful and charming towns in all of New England.

 Things to Do:

-- Walk down Pleasant Street (Instagram-famous white fence + pumpkins)
+- Walk down Pleasant Street (Instagram-famous white fence plus pumpkins)

-- Stop at Sugarbush Farm for maple syrup tasting & Vermont cheese (almost as good as Wisconsin… almost)
+- Stop at Sugarbush Farm for maple syrup tasting and Vermont cheese (almost as good as Wisconsin… almost)

-- Explore Sleepy Hollow Farm (a dreamy photo spot near Woodstock with classic New England fall colors – just make sure to check local road blocks, some years they’ve been blocking the road down off from tourists.)
+- Explore Sleepy Hollow Farm, a dreamy photo spot near Woodstock with classic New England fall colors.
+Just check local road conditions first since some years they’ve been blocking the road to tourists.

 - Pop into local shops and enjoy the historic town vibe.